BinaryStudioAcademy/bsa-2024-gitfit/docs/specification.md

 **Element:** Sidebar component.

-**How to reach:** Present on all pages except for auth pages.Fixed on the page and does not change its appearance.
+**How to reach:** Present on all pages except for auth pages.

 Provides quick access to primary application pages.
-Transition might appear when an active item changes in the sidebar.

 The sidebar component includes: